Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>rank</td>
 		<td>Integer[0..1]</td>
-		<td>The LOD level of this feature.
-Only required for features that participate in a LOD tree.
+		<td>The LoD level of this feature.
+Only required for features that participate in a LoD tree.
 The lowest rank is 1.</td>
 	</tr>
 	<tr>
 		<td>rootFeature</td>
 		<td>String</td>
-		<td>The Tree Key ID of the root node of a feature LOD tree that this feature participates in.
-Only required if the feature participates in a LOD tree and if it is not the rootFeature itself.</td>
+		<td>The Tree Key ID of the root node of a feature LoD tree that this feature participates in.
+Only required if the feature participates in a LoD tree and if it is not the rootFeature itself.</td>
 	</tr>
 </table>